 - Navigation of roundabouts (TBD)

 Already testing traffic lights, stop signs & roundabouts in development software.
 Your Tesla will soon be able to go from your garage at home to parking at work with no driver input at all.— Elon Musk (@elonmusk) December 9, 2018

 Musk also claimed that Tesla owners should soon be able to drive from home to work without any driver interaction at all.
 The Tesla CEO did not have a timeline for these rollouts at the time of his tweets, but Tesla now lists traffic light and stop sign detection as being available at the end of 2019.
 That said, have seen reports that the latest software updates include traffic light detection and warning.
 The roundabout feature will likely take longer to implement.

 While 2019 sounds promising, one potential hurdle faced by Tesla comes from the federal government.
 There are no laws on the books that mandate the regulation of autonomous vehicles on the road.
 Even if Tesla Autopilot moves closer to fully autonomous driving, it is unclear what, if any, effect it may have on drivers.

-Several videos posted to the internet by Tesla and Tesla drivers show that some vehicles already navigate city traffic, stop signs and traffic lights just fine on Autopilot.
+Several videos posted to the internet by Tesla and Tesla drivers show some hacked vehicles already navigate city traffic, stop signs and traffic lights just fine on Autopilot.
 Still, Tesla warns drivers that they must still be fully alert and ready to take over when Autopilot is engaged.